To better understand the Verida protocol and its documentation, we recommend reviewing the following terms:

 - Verida Network — The Verida Network is the live network of applications using the Verida Client Libraries, Storage Nodes providing decentralized storage and DID server providing identity discovery.
-There is currently a testnet, with a private mainnet launching shortly.

 - Verida Protocol — The Verida Protocol is a collection of open source libraries that enables developers to quickly build secure self-sovereign decentralized applications.
 It consists of the Verida Client SDK, Verida Connect SDK, and the storage node.
 The protocol enables developers building on Verida to create Web3 applications where users own their data, identity, and can perform blockchain transactions.